-Below are 5 common mistakes made by companies when expanding to the new markets:
+Below are 5 common mistakes made by companies when expanding to new markets:

 1. Not doing a proper research

-Important areas to research: local labour and tax legislation, local talent pool, potential customers, competitors, logistics.
+Important areas to research: local labour and tax legislation, local talent pool, potential customers, competitors, and logistics.

 2. Going after quick money

 It is no secret that the main objective of every business is to make money.
 International expansion is one of the best strategies allowing companies to maximise their profit.
 Offering a new client base, cheaper labour and manufacturing costs.

 However, some business owners take it a step further by trying to cut corners in order to make a quick buck.
 Eventually, this path leads to poor deliverability, product quality and legal charges.
 As a result, not only the new division of business fails.
 Not to mention that your company’s reputation gets damaged, affecting primary operations too.

 Areas to never compromise: compliance with local and international legislation, workforce, the quality of your production/services.